 Since then I've mellowed - and I've also come to realise that my gaming skills suck (well, there's a shocker).
 So, I figured I should give it another go.
 And you know what, I think I'm not only older but also a lot wiser.
 Well, ahem...
 Anyhow, almost three decades have passed since I last played this game so let's see what I think of Strider today.

-Before we begin, here's a screenshot of the opening start to this wonderful arcade platformer...
+Before we begin, here's a screenshot of the opening start of this wonderful arcade platformer...

 The first level is unique and kinda Ruskie.
-This is the place you'll learn the controls and that swoosh!
+It's the place where you'll learn the controls and that swoosh!

 Me?
 Wrong?
 Never!